truepg/Skoltech-Intro2DS/README.md

-# Skoltech course.
-Intro to Data Science.
+# Intro to Data Science by Skoltech
-Pandas, sklearn.